Campaign of the Month: May 2016

 Not only is Vladimir one of the most reknowned fighters in all of the Empire, he is also intelligent, scheming, a master of negotiation, a trickster, inherently corrupt and extremely dangerous to any who would cross him.

 Outwardly, Vladimir Potemkin seems to run the Triolan Quarter with an iron fist, but those wealthy patrons who pay him to look the other way know better.
 It is largely due to his corruption that the Scriptorium of Thoth-Hermes is so powerful and that they are able to operate secret religious studies within their walls.
-Clandestine groups like the Pink Panthers are able to operate under his rule and many underworld dealings take place among lowly Jambuka thanks to his methods.
+Clandestine groups like the Pink Panthers and the Merchants of Venice are able to operate under his rule and many underworld dealings take place among lowly Jambuka thanks to his methods.